Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Results and discussion

 For the light gluino case, the most constraining current exclusion limits are from charged current universality, reaching values of $\lam'_{111}>0.3$ for $m_{\tilde{q}}\sim\SI{1500} {\giga\electronvolt}$ and $\lam'_{111}>0.8$ for $m_{\tilde{q}}\sim \SI{4000}{\giga \electronvolt}$, and from squark pair production that is powerful for low masses, reaching $\lam'_{111}>0.16$ for masses of the squarks between $1600-1700\,\SI{}{\giga\electronvolt}$.
 The pair-production exclusion region below about $\SI{2000}{\giga\electronvolt}$ has a slope because the search relies on the direct decay mode of the squark; higher mass squarks need a higher RPV coupling to have a sufficient branching ratio for this mode.
 For squark masses between $1500-1600\,\SI{}{\giga\electronvolt}$, the exclusion deteriorates slightly.
 The experimentally observed data in this regime are above the expected ones while for higher masses, both observed and expected match; see Ref.~\cite{ATLAS:2020dsk}.
 The search only excludes squark masses up to $\SI{2000}{\giga\electronvolt}$.
 Thus, the shaded area extends vertically at this point.

-We see that the single lepton channel probes phase-space regions complementary to those probed by pair production and Drell-Yan, as explained in \cref{sec:single-lepton-channel}.
+We see that the single-lepton channel probes phase-space regions complementary to those probed by pair production and Drell-Yan, as explained in \cref{sec:single-lepton-channel}.
 Further, it has the potential to compete with/outdo the existing charged current universality constraints, with the added advantage of being a direct search.

 For a light gluino, the squarks can have a significant branching ratio into the cascade mode since it proceeds via the strong coupling.
 To see this, we depict the sensitivity contour corresponding to \texttt{SR\_ej} alone (turquoise), and to \texttt{SR\_ej} + \texttt{SR\_e3j} combined (purple).
 For low squark masses, \texttt{SR\_e3j} is relatively unimportant since the squarks have no phase space to decay into the gluino; the direct decay dominates.
 As the mass increases, the relative importance of \texttt{SR\_e3j} grows.
-At very high masses, it becomes less important again because the large $\lam'_{111}$ coupling — required to have a sufficiently high signal rate — leads to the direct decay rate increasing as well.
+At very high masses, it becomes less important again because the large $\lam'_{111}$ coupling -- required to have a sufficiently high signal rate -- leads to the direct decay rate increasing as well.

 The light bino case is shown in the right plot of Fig.~\ref{fig:gluinoLSP}.
 Current searches such as Drell-Yan and charged current universality behave as in the gluino LSP case and so they cover almost the same parameter space.
 However, the squark pair production only reaches values up to $\SI{1400}{\giga\electronvolt}$.
 As the gluino is now decoupled, the contribution due to $t$-channel gluino exchange is missing leading to a smaller cross-section.
 Further, there is no dependence on the coupling since, with the bino kinematically inaccessible in this region, the squark dominantly decays directly with branching ratio nearly $1$.